 - Burlington Northern Santa Fe in its $44 billion sale to Berkshire Hathaway;

-- Lender Processing Services in its pending $2.9 billion acquisition by Fidelity National Financial;
+- Lender Processing Services in its $4.3 billion sale to Fidelity National Financial;

 - Qualcomm in its $3.1 billion acquisition of Atheros;

 - The independent directors of JDA Software Group in the $1.9 billion leveraged buyout of JDA by affiliates of New Mountain Capital;